NellowTCS/Mesh-NOW/Docs/docs/getting-started/installation.md

 cp -r /path/to/Mesh-NOW/Build your-project/components/mesh_now
 ```

-This keeps the component registered under the `mesh_now` name.
-(When used
-in-place via `EXTRA_COMPONENT_DIRS`, the component is named `Build` because
-that is the directory name.)
+That keeps the component registered under the name `mesh_now`.
+(When used in-place via `EXTRA_COMPONENT_DIRS`, the component is named `Build` because that is the directory name.)

-Ensure your build system includes the component directory.
+Make sure your build system includes the component directory.

 ::: /tab